The Impacts of COVID-19, by Kristy McCarville, Operations Associate, US Overseas Cooperative Development Council

-As policies began to restrict the freedom of movement and business operations, economic and social stressors aggravated pre-existing gender and societal hierarchies, leading to an uptick in gender-based violence (GBV).
-In the past, rural women have disproportionally been affected by health and economic crises, and experts have long linked economic insecurity with GBV.
+Due to the impacts of COVID-19, policies began to restrict the freedom of movement and business operations, economic and social stressors aggravated pre-existing gender and societal hierarchies, leading to an uptick in gender-based violence (GBV).
+In the past, rural women have disproportionately been affected by health and economic crises, and experts have long linked economic insecurity with GBV.

 As gender equity is increasingly seen as a pillar for sustainable economic development and broad social well-being, alternative models to development that incorporates women’s equality in work are needed (ILO).
 Women’s empowerment is promoted through cooperative values of self-help, equality, and equity; thus, cooperatives address socio-economic injustices experienced by women and girls and end gender-based violence.

 In 2012, the General Assembly of Alliance adopted the Blueprint for a Cooperative Decade.
 The blueprint highlights key ambitions for women including:

 - expanding membership to increase participation and engagement in the cooperative democratic processes.

 Celestin Hategekimana examines the role of women’s cooperatives to improve socio-economic development and changing relationships within a patriarchal society.
 Hategekimana selected twelve cooperatives in the Mayage region as a focus group to analyze the ways cooperatives empower women, their household, and the community.
 The focus group baseline data outlined the root cause of gender-based violence is the financial dependence of women on men.